 One way Tarleton assesses and indeed perpetuates its effectiveness is by providing students with the means to express concerns and complaints about their experience at the University.
-This provision is university-wide via: Academic Affairs, Enrollment and Information Management, Student Life, Finance and Administration, Advancement and External Relations, Tarleton-Central Texas, the Office of the President, and the Office of the Customer Service Representative.
+This provision is university-wide via: Academic Affairs, Enrollment and Information Management, Student Affairs, Finance and Administration, Advancement and External Relations, Tarleton-Central Texas, the Office of the President, and the Office of the Customer Service Representative.

 Tarleton’s overriding customer service goal is to create a culture of excellence for its students.
 This goal is reflected in, among other things, how the university deals with student concerns and complaints.
 Expediting complaint resolution in a timely manner is a high priority for Tarleton.
 The timeliness and effectiveness with which complaints are addressed is considered a measure of institutional effectiveness and it figures prominently in the performance evaluations of all Tarleton employees.

 (Standards for wait times are addressed in the next section.
 How complaints are handled is also addressed in the next section.)

 The process within which customers receive information and file complaints.